 After weeks of experimenting, I got it right.
 Here is your fail-proof guide for Instant Pot Rice.
-Instant Pot white rice, Instant Pot brown rice, instant pot wild rice, and many more, basically an encyclopedia about cooking rice in an instant pot.
+White rice, brown rice, wild rice, and many more, basically an encyclopedia about cooking rice in a pressure cooker.

-If you’ve followed along for a while, you know I’m a huuuuge fan of the Instant Pot.
+If you’ve followed along for a while, you know I’m a huuuuge fan of pressure cooking.
 My Instant Pot Chicken and Rice recipe is not only a hit at my house but thousands of others now, too.
 YAY!

-What Is The Best Rice To Water Ratio For Instant Pot Rice?
+What Is The Best Rice To Water Ratio?

 You’ll be surprised but it is always and for ALL sorts 1:1.
 Yes, you read that right.